pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 }
 ```

-Then we can use it in the `reduce` implementation:
+Then we use it 'i the `reduce` implementation:

 ```swift
 case .numberFactButtonTapped: